thealitahir/web-crawler/README.md

 3) Techstack used for backend is Nest JS

-4) Packages Used in Application are [Axios,Bull,Cheerio]
+4) Packages Used in Application are [Bull,Cheerio]

 5) Install Redis Locally on your Machine